Mortgage interest rates began to inch upward in 2016, but as of mid-year 2017, rates have begun to fall again.

 If rates drop by 1% to 4%, you can save approximately $160 per month off of your mortgage payment.
 But that is just the beginning of the savings.
 In a year, you will save nearly $2,000, which could buy you a new computer.

 The savings in five years could be nearly $10,000, which could pay for renovating the kitchen.
 After 10 years, savings add up to $20,000, which pays for a new car.
 And after 30 years, you might save nearly $60,000 in interest payments.
 That could pay for an investment property that pays you $500 per month in cash flow or more.

 Low mortgage interest rates are a great help to people who want to buy a home.
 You can save more on your monthly mortgage payment, put down less money, qualify on a lower income, and save majorly over the life of your loan.
 Even if interest rates do fall after you close on the purchase loan, you can always refinance that mortgage for better terms.
 See current refinance rates.

-Rates as of mid-2017 are excellent, especially when you consider they have fallen by approximately ½ a point since the end of last year.
+Rates as of early-2018 are excellent, especially when you consider they have fallen by approximately ½ a point since the end of last year.
 Now is really a great time to get into a new home, as there is a good chance mortgage interest rates will be rising in the next two years.